w3c/wai-website/index.md

       <div class="media-wrapper">
         <iframe title="Video" width="560" height="315" src="https://www.youtube-nocookie.com/embed/93UgG72os8M" frameborder="0" allowfullscreen=""></iframe>
       </div>
       <p>All functionality must be usable with the keyboard.
-That is, users can access and move between links, buttons, forms, and other controls using the Tab key and other keystrokes.
+That is, users can access links, buttons, forms, and other controls using the Tab key and other keystrokes.
 Websites should not require a mouse.</p>
       <p>Keyboard accessibility is essential for people with disabilities and benefits everyone in a variety of situations.</p>
       <div class="button-group">
         <a class="button button-more" href="{{ '/perspective-videos/keyboard/' | relative_url }}"><span>More About Keyboard Compatibility</span></a>